RickWong/go-aoc/README.md

-# Go: Advent of Code 2021
+# Go: Advent of Code

+Fast and simple Advent of Code solutions written in Go.

 ## Installation